Last Updated on

 Therefore, you must seal the plaster before applying the finish paint.
-For water-based paints, seal the plaster with a mist coat.
-A mist coat is a diluted coat that the plaster will suck up like a sponge and fill its pores.
+For water-based paints, seal the plaster with one or two mist coats.

 For solvent-based paint (used for kitchens and bathrooms) use PVA as your sealer.

-Important Note: Make sure that you do NOT use a vinyl emulsion for your mist coat.
+Important Note: Make sure that you DON'T use a vinyl emulsion for your mist coat.
 Vinyl emulsion forms a skin on the surface of your plaster that will be prone to peeling.

-As mentioned above, solvent-based paints should be sealed with a PVA adhesive and NOT a mist coat.
+As mentioned above, solvent paints should be sealed with a PVA adhesive and NOT mist coats.
 PVA should also be mixed with water and by the same ratio as below.